-13. The Joint Secretary (Development and Medical Education) of MOHFW is the person in charge of physical facilities development under the program.
-With designated staff at the ministry level, the JS would ensure that the provisions of the RPSMF are implemented as and when the individual healthcare facilities are found to give rise to social safeguard issues.
-With regard to construction/improvement works, Health Engineering Department (HED under MOHFW) and the Public Works Department (PWD - under the Ministry of Public Works) will implement the civil works.
+13. Joint Secretary (Development and Medical Education) of MOHFW is the person in charge of physical facilities development under the program.
+With designated staff at the ministry level, the JS would ensure that the provisions of the SMF are implemented as and when the individual healthcare facilities are found to raise social safeguard issues.
+With regrads to construction/improvement works, Health Engineering Department (HED under MOHFW) and the Public Works Department (PWD) will implement the civil works in the health sector.
 PWD will carry out the construction of most of the larger facilities.
-A designated staff/consultant will assist HED and PWD to monitor and coordinate land-related issues and impact mitigation activities under the supervision of the JS.
-At the local level, assisted by the consultants the designated HED and PWD field staff will screen the proposed World Bank and/or pool funded facilities to identify the potential social safeguard issues, assess impacts and prepare and implement the required impact mitigation plans.
+A designated staff/consultant will assist HED and PWD to monitor and coordinate land related issues and impact mitigation activities under the supervision of the JS.
+At the local level, assisted by the consultants the designated HED and PWD field staff will screen the proposed facilities to identify the potential social safeguard issues, assess impacts and prepare and implement the required impact mitigation plans.